Boysle/TinkerXR/README.md

 **3.** Make sure the required SDKs are installed via Unity Package Manager.

-**4.** Connect your Quest 3 headset and press Play to start exploring.
+**4.** Connect your Quest 3 headset and press Play on scene editor to start exploring.

+**5.** The system can be built on both PC or the headset itself.